-Secret Service Agent Mike Banning (Gerard Butler) was once one of the closest confidants of US President Asher (Aaron Eckhart).
-But after a tragic accident Mike fell out of favour and was banished to desk duty in the Ministry of Finance.
-Day after day he sees from here his former workplace, the White House, which reminds him again and again of his failure in this one night 18 months ago.
-Mike's marriage to the nurse Leah (Radha Mitchell) also suffers from this, as she hardly seems to be able to be saved.
-But all these problems recede into the background when the White House is attacked by a heavily armed command of North Korean extremists.
-Nearly all security agents are killed and the president and his advisors are held hostage in the bunker.
-Mike manages to access the White House in chaos.
-Now it's up to him alone to get the terrorists to flee and save the president from certain death…
+Once upon a time, Secret Service Agent Mike Banning (Gerard Butler) was one of US President Asher's (Aaron Eckhart) closest confidants.
+But after a tragic accident, Mike has fallen from grace and has been relegated to desk duty at the Treasury Department.
+Day after day, he sees his former workplace, the White House, from here, which always reminds him of his failure that one night 18 months ago.
+As a result, Mike's marriage to nurse Leah (Radha Mitchell) suffers as well, and seems barely salvageable.
+But all these problems take a back seat when the White House is attacked by a heavily armed commando of North Korean extremists.
+Nearly all of the security agents are killed and the president and his advisors are held hostage in the bunker.
+Mike manages to gain access to the White House in the chaos.
+There, it is now up to him alone to rout the terrorists and save the President from certain death.